pharmpy/pharmpy/docs/iivsearch.rst

 Linearization approach
 ~~~~~~~~~~~~~~~~~~~~~~

 IIVsearch can be run with linearization.
-In this approach, a base model with all possible IIVs will first be created and
+In this approach, a base model with all relevant IIVs will first be created and
 run in order to get the derivatives.
 Next, IIVsearch calls the linearize tool to linearize and run the model.
 All
 subsequent candidate models in IIVsearch will be linearized and estimated.
 Once the best model of these candidates
 have been selected, a delinearized version of the best candidate is created and estimated.